 While the wand is helpful, the technique can be done by a skilled surgeon without it and we have over 20 years of experience with this technique.

 Patients who undergo this procedure experience minimal discomfort after the surgery and can usually return to work within seven to ten days.
-The effects of this procedure in a clinical study which we have coauthored appear to last for more than a decade.
+The effects of this procedure in a clinical study that we have coauthored appear to last for more than a decade.
 However, no single patient or surgery is exactly the same.
 During the initial consultation with Dr. Wulc, we will design a surgical plan with you to best achieve your desired outcome, which may include more than just a Micromidfacelift.
 Additional surgical procedures that may be performed with a Micromidfacelift include the following:

 - Endoscopic brow lift